•

 Rule Two: Eligibility

-1. Feature-length films are defined as being over 40 minutes in length.
+2. Feature-length films are defined as being over 40 minutes in length and not serialized (series, miniseries, and anthologies).

-6. Each picture may have only one Los Angeles or New York City qualifying run.
-The earliest theatrical exhibition that meets such definition shall be designated the picture’s qualifying run.
+8. Each picture may have only one qualifying run.
+The earliest exhibition that meets such definition shall be designated the feature’s qualifying run.

-8. All films, regardless of country of origin, are eligible for awards consideration if they meet all other rules listed in this document.
+10. All features, regardless of country of origin, are eligible for awards consideration if they meet all other rules listed in this document.

 Rule Three: Voting Timetable